millertechnologygroup/resh/docs/Data_StateManagement/db.md

 The Database handle provides access to SQL databases including SQLite, PostgreSQL, and MySQL.
 You can run queries, manage transactions, inspect table schemas, and more.

+**Auto-Connect Feature**: Query and exec verbs now support automatic connection establishment when a DSN parameter is provided, eliminating the need for separate connect commands in many CLI scenarios.

 ## Available Verbs

 The db handle supports these verbs: